Bosnian Crusade: Conflict

-In 1234, Pope Gregory IX issued another call for crusade, and this time Hungary readily responded.
-While it is possible that the Bosnians had failed to align their church with Rome, the crusade actually served as a perfect excuse for the Hungarians to expand their authority.
-Gregory promised indulgence to prospective crusaders and entrusted Coloman, younger son of Andrew II and brother of Béla IV, with executing the military action.
+In 1234, Pope Gregory IX issued another call for crusade, and this time, Hungary readily responded.
+It is possible that the Bosnians had failed to align their church with Rome, but the crusade actually served as a perfect excuse for the Hungarians to expand their authority.
+Gregory promised indulgences to prospective crusaders and entrusted Coloman, the younger son of Andrew II and brother of Béla IV, with executing the military action.
 Coloman and his followers were put under protection of the Holy See.
 Neither the enemies nor the targeted region were precisely named in the letters the Pope sent to Coloman and the Bishop of Bosnia.
-He referred to "Slavonia", mentioning "lands of Bosnia" only in the letter to the Bishop.
-It is generally understood that, by "Slavonia", he meant Bosnia and its surroundings, Slavic lands, or even to actual Slavonia.
+He referred to "Slavonia" and mentioned "lands of Bosnia" only in the letter to the Bishop.
+It is generally understood that by "Slavonia", he meant Bosnia and its surroundings, Slavic lands or even to actual Slavonia.
 The fact that the Bishop of Bosnia was informed, however, makes it clear that Bosnia itself was targeted.
 The action seems to have been taken against Bosnians in general as only "heretics" are mentioned; it is implied in one source that the crusade was directed against dualists.

-Active fighting began in 1235, but the Hungarian army only reached Bosnia proper three years later.
-The delay may have been caused by the popular resistance in the north of the country, namely Soli, where the mountainous terrain helped "many heretics" defend against the crusaders.
-In August 1236, Pope Gregory ordered the crusaders not to pester Matthew Ninoslav's relative Sibislav, knez of Usora, or his mother, both "good Catholics" among heretical nobility, "lilies among thorns".
-Vrhbosna apparently fell in 1238, when a cathedral was constructed by Dominicans who followed the crusaders.
+Active fighting began in 1235, but the Hungarian Army reached Bosnia proper only three years later.
+The delay may have been caused by the popular resistance in the north of the country, Soli, where the mountainous terrain helped "many heretics" fight the crusaders.
+In August 1236, Pope Gregory ordered the crusaders not to pester Matthew Ninoslav's relative Sibislav, the knez of Usora, or his mother, who were both "good Catholics" among heretical nobles, "lilies among thorns".
+Vrhbosna apparently fell in 1238, when a cathedral was constructed by Dominicans, who followed the crusaders.
 The crusaders failed to conquer all of Bosnia, however, as Matthew Ninoslav continued to act as ban throughout the conflict in the central parts of his realm, where Dominicans never set foot.
-The order took control of the Catholic Church in Bosnia, now led by a new bishop, a Hungarian named Ponsa.
-The Dominicans recorded that some heretics were burned at the stake, but do not appear to have discovered anything about the nature of the heresy.
+The order took control of the Catholic Church in Bosnia, which was now led by a new bishop, the Hungarian Ponsa.
+The Dominicans recorded that some heretics were burned at the stake but do not appear to have discovered anything about the nature of the heresy.
 The crusaders then either reached as far south as Zachlumia or intended to do so.

 Then, in 1241, the Mongol invasion of Europe saved Bosnia.
 The Mongols under Batu Khan, having subdued and devastated Kievan Rus', invaded Hungary.
 The Hungarian troops were forced to withdraw from Bosnia and face their own invaders.
-Much of their army was wiped out in the Battle of Mohi; Coloman, commander of the crusaders, was among those killed.
+Much of their army was wiped out in the Battle of Mohi.
+Coloman, the commander of the crusaders, was among those killed.
 The Mongols plundered Dalmatia, Croatia, Zeta, Serbia and Bulgaria.
 Their attack proved disastrous for all of the Balkans but Bosnia.
-The crusaders were annihilated, never to return.
-Bosnia retook the occupied territories and maintained its level of independence following what turned out to be a Hungarian war of conquest sanctioned as a crusade.
+The crusaders were annihilated and never returned.
+Bosnia retook the occupied territories and maintained its level of independence following what turned out to be a Hungarian war of conquest that was sanctioned as a crusade.